sauce-archives/ios-rdc-quickstart/README.md

 # Quick Start to the Sauce Labs iOS Real Device Cloud

-We're proud to present to you our new Real Device Cloud.
+We're proud to present the new Sauce Labs Real Device Cloud.
 Now, you can test your apps and websites on actual iOS devices like the iPhone 6.

-We can do it because we've hooked them up to the cloud, and made them work just like iOS simulators... almost.
+We can do it because we've hooked real iOS devices up to the cloud, and made them run your tests just like iOS simulators... almost.

-So here are a few things you need to know first:
+To get you started, we've put together some sample tests, with a sample app, that you can try -- right now -- with your own Sauce Labs account.

-## Getting started
+## Running the example tests

 Sauce Labs works with Selenium libraries in any language, but the examples here are (for now) just in Python.
 So you'll need to be familiar with running scripts